 Years later, the College Board finally cleared it up.
 SAT didn’t stand for anything at all.

 1997 to Now: SAT is Just an Initialism

 It’s pretty weird to think that an abbreviation could stand for nothing at all, but that’s what the College Board says about the SAT.
 The point of it is pretty simple: whatever words they used in the name (like “aptitude”), were automatically a possible target for critics to aim at.
 By taking away the words, they kept the brand recognition of the letters “SAT” but got rid of any other associations.

 It’s pretty similar to how KFC took the words out of their logo to avoid having “fried” give them an unhealthy image.
 But that has to make you wonder: who do they think they fooled?

 Personally, I think that’s not possible.
 It’s clearly an abbreviation when it’s all caps like that….
 So maybe we should use lowercase and start calling it “the sat”, rather than spelling out the letters when we say it.

-With the new test, the abbreviation is even more distanced from the original.
 Really speaking, SAT is almost like a brand.
 The New Coke, the New Ford Mustang.
 The fact that it once actually stood for something has become a piece of trivia.
 You’re better off knowing what the test is testing than what it actually stands for.
 Now crack open the new Official Guide and learn something that is actually useful.